Apatheticmoose/TestCode/README.md

-OOP class activity, create a Vending Machine on C#.
+OOP class activity, Vending Machine on C#.
+It has 2 class, CashRegister and Dispenser